Durocornovium: Post-Roman habitation

 After the removal of Roman legions from Britain at the beginning of the 5th century the civil administration collapsed within fifty years.
 With no economy to support the town, it was quickly abandoned.

 Saxon settlers used Durocornovium as a source of building material when they settled on Swindon Hill.
 Such removal of stone and damage from ploughing since the Dark Ages has effectively destroyed much of the evidence.
 The road through the site remained in use and a coin dating from the reign of Henry III was found embedded in the cobbled surface.
 Modern roads still follow the general course of those built by the Romans.

 Industry and commerce

 This was a town on a major communication link and for that reason a busy commercial element is probable.
 At Roman agricultural sites in the area, particularly to the south, the existence of ovens for drying corn indicates a trade in grain.
 The Romans also quarried stone from the hill to the west.

-Located in what is now West Swindon the Romans maintained a considerable pottery industry.
+In what is now West Swindon, the Romans maintained a considerable pottery industry.
 The town has shown evidence of pottery remains from all over southern Britain, and some from Gaul and Africa, yet the potters of Durocornovium created a unique style of painted wares which never became fashionable nor widespread.